w0006887/modules/README.md

 Isn't this **bold**?
 </p>

-## Set notations inside HTML elements
+## Set delimiters inside HTML elements

 `{` and `}` are rendered correctly with a single backslash in equations inside HTML elements.